-4.9 Sealing and pressure testing a 130-01 DAS
+4.8 Sealing and pressure testing a 130-01 DAS

 Recorder units in the plastic cases must be reassembled correctly so that they remain properly sealed and moisture proof.
 The top and bottom case incorporates an O-ring that forms the seal.
 The O-ring is very lightly lubricated with a hydrocarbon based silicone and it must be correctly seated before the recorder is reassembled.
 REF TEK provides a spares kit that includes an O-ring and other assembly hardware for each recorder.
-Extra O-rings can be ordered under part number 130-8003 as part of the spares kit.
+Extra Orings can be ordered under part number 130-8003 as part of the spares kit.

 Each recorder also contains two desiccant packets that should be replaced when the recorder is opened.
 Desiccant packs can be reactivated by following the instructions on the packs.
-Alternately, a pair of desiccant packs can be 'microwaved' at half power for three to five minutes to re-activate them.
+Alternately, a pair of desiccant packs can be put in a microwave at half power for three to five minutes to reactivate them.

-Following reassembly (See "Assembly of the 130" on page 4-82.) it is advisable to pressure test a recorder before use, as described below.
+Following reassembly (See "Assembly of the 130") it is advisable to pressure test a recorder before use, as described below.
 After a successful test the recorder should be returned to atmospheric pressure.
 The test should show no significant pressure drop (at constant temperature) over a 24-hour period.

-To reassemble and pressure test, a 130 DAS, refer to Figure 4 - 9 on page 4-76 and proceed as follows:
+To reassemble and pressure test, a 130 DAS, refer to Figure 52 and proceed as follows:

 - 1. Clean the O-ring groove in the bottom base case (Item 25). - 2.
-Clean the O-ring groove in the case top case (Item 1). - 3.
-Flip over the top case assembly with the board stack.
+Clean the O-ring groove in the case top case (Item 1).

+3. Flip over the top case assembly with the board stack.
 Note: Make sure the cap is on the disk well.